How to Choose a Reliable Auto Body Repair Shop

 Auto body shops usually offer various warranty options based on the type of repair and their certification.
 Here are some of the most common ones:

-Structural Repairs 3-5 years Includes frame alignment and welding integrity I-CAR Gold
+• Coverage Details: Includes frame alignment and welding integrity

-Labor/Workmanship Lifetime Focuses on installation quality and repair techniques I-CAR/ASE
+• Coverage Details: Focuses on installation quality and repair techniques

 The shop's technical expertise often determines the type and length of warranty they can provide.